List of Naruto characters: Akatsuki

 From left to right: Sasori, Deidara, Konan, Nagato, Tobi, Itachi and Kisame.

 Behind: Zetsu, Kakuzu, Hidan and Orochimaru.

-The Akatsuki (暁) is an organization of rogue ninja that serves as the primary antagonistic force of the second part of the Naruto series.
+The Akatsuki (暁) is an organization of criminal ninja that serves as the primary antagonistic force of Part II of the Naruto series.
 It was founded by Yahiko, Nagato and Konan.
 After Yahiko's death, it was led by Nagato with Obito as his benefactor.
 The Akatsuki's goal is world peace through the power of the nine Tailed Beasts, with Nagato assuming it would involve mass destruction giving way to a world without war.
-To achieve their goal of collecting all nine Tailed Beasts, the Akatsuki recruited several rogue ninjas, including Deidara, Sasori, and Hidan, among other notable Akatsuki members, to join their ranks.
-The actual goal is for Obito to enact Madara's Project Tsuki no Me (月の眼計画, Tsuki no Me Keikaku), which involves feeding the Tailed Beasts to the Gedo Statue, to revert it into the Ten-Tails with Obito as its Jinchuriki; empowered thus, he would project the Infinite Tsukiyomi on the moon's surface, and bring all life into a utopic illusion.
+To achieve their goal of collecting all nine Tailed Beasts, the Akatsuki recruited several rogue ninja, including Deidara, Sasori, and Hidan, among other notable Akatsuki members, to join their ranks.
+The real goal is for Obito to enact Madara's Project Tsuki no Me (月の眼計画, Tsuki no Me Keikaku), which involves feeding the Tailed Beasts to the Gedo Statue, to revert it into the Ten-Tails with Obito as its Jinchuriki; empowered thus, he would project the Infinite Tsukiyomi on the moon's surface, and bring all life into a utopic illusion.
 The members of the Akatsuki are ninja who have abandoned their villages, and are considered by their former homes to be S-class criminals, the most powerful and wanted ninja in the Naruto universe.
-Aside from an attempt by members Itachi Uchiha and Kisame Hoshigaki to capture Kurama (the Nine-Tailed fox sealed within Naruto Uzumaki), the Akatsuki is not prominently featured in Part I. In Part II, they take a more active role, capturing Gaara and extracting the one-tailed tanuki, Shukaku, from his body, as well as progressively capturing the remaining Tailed Beasts.
+Aside from an attempt by members Itachi Uchiha and Kisame Hoshigaki to capture Kurama (the Nine-Tailed fox sealed within Naruto Uzumaki), the Akatsuki is not prominently featured in Part I. In Part II, they take a more active role, capturing Gaara and extracting the One-Tailed Tanuki, Shukaku, from his body, as well as progressively capturing the remaining Tailed Beasts.
 Kishimoto called the Akatsuki's members antiheroes as he wished to expand their backgrounds as much as the ones from the series' protagonists, contrasting them with other types of villains.